ppy/osu-wiki/wiki/Contests/en.md

 | :-: | :-- | :-- | :-- | :-- |
 | [#1](wiki/Contests/Skinning_Contest/) | [FREEDOM DiVE↓](https://osu.ppy.sh/community/forums/topics/1293207) by ![][flag_US] [BTMC](https://osu.ppy.sh/users/3171691) | [Minimalist 2.0](https://osu.ppy.sh/community/forums/topics/1286223) by ![][flag_EE] [Krizto](https://osu.ppy.sh/users/13474556) | [notMiku](https://osu.ppy.sh/community/forums/topics/1292954) by ![][flag_RU] [NikStrim](https://osu.ppy.sh/users/10577559) | [Results](https://osu.ppy.sh/home/news/2021-05-27-skinning-contest-results) |

-## Unofficial/Community-Run Contests
+## Unofficial/community-run contests

-Unofficial contests are contests that are being hosted by members of the community.
-Contest organizers who are looking to add their contest to the list below are welcome to do so by opening a GitHub pull request in the [osu-wiki repository](https://github.com/ppy/osu-wiki) following the [osu! wiki contribution guide](/wiki/osu!_wiki_Contribution_Guide).
+*Unofficial contests* are contests that are hosted by members of the community.
+Contest organizers who are looking to add their contest to the list below are welcome to do so by opening a GitHub pull request in the [osu-wiki repository](https://github.com/ppy/osu-wiki "GitHub") following the [osu! wiki contribution guide](/wiki/osu!_wiki_Contribution_Guide).

 ### osu!
 Beatmapping World Championship <!-- Yes, OBWC is not an official contest according to https://twitter.com/paichiru/status/1408900730149249025 -->

-osu!
-Beatmapping World Championship is a team-based beatmapping contest where participating teams consisting of mappers from the same country, region, or even continent (to some extent) are battling their mapping skills out against each other across multiple songs and mapping stages.
+*osu!
+Beatmapping World Championship* is a team-based beatmapping contest where participating teams consisting of beatmappers from the same country, region, or even continent (to some extent) battle their beatmapping skills out against each other across multiple songs and mapping stages.
 The contest is known for exclusively making use of songs available in the [Featured Artist](wiki/Featured_Artists) library during its runs.

 | Contest No. | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- |